 Emergency financial needs can crop up at any time, but they can be more frequent during recessions.
 But apart from having funds set aside for emergencies, it can be liberating to have cash in the bank to cover you in case you lose your job.

 While you don’t want to get too carried away putting money into savings, you may want to increase your emergency fund from three month’s living expenses to six months or more.
 Just having that kind of money in reserve can reduce the fear of losing your job.

 By moving your savings over to one of the best online savings accounts, you’ll earn many times more than your local bank is probably paying you.

 When a crisis hits, nothing feels quite as good as money in the bank.
 Now is the time to stock up on it.

-And while you may not be able to pay off your mortgage, you may be able to lower the payment by refinancing into a lower interest loan.
-That’ll be an especially smart strategy interest rates rise before or during the recession.
+And while you may not be able to pay off your mortgage, you may be able to lower the payment by refinancing into a lower-interest loan.
+That’ll be an especially smart strategy for interest rates to rise before or during the recession.